Michael Owen: 2000–2002: Ballon d'Or and treble

+2002–2004: Maintained performances and transfer rumours

 Owen continued with strong performances in the 2002–03 season which saw Liverpool top the league table and remain unbeaten for several months.
 However, a run of disastrous results starting from November and culminating in January saw the team bow out of the title race.
 Chelsea pipped Liverpool to the fourth and final Champions League spot on the final day of the season.
 Owen was also controversially overlooked for the PFA Player of the Year award during the season.
 He had continued establishing personal records with Liverpool and had scored his 100th Premier League goal on 26 April against West Bromwich Albion.
 Success in the League Cup also meant that Liverpool had ended up with a trophy for a third consecutive season.
 Owen had scored in the League Cup Final against Manchester United to clinch the trophy for Liverpool.

-Liverpool's failure to qualify for the Champions League led to speculation about Owen's long-term future.
+However, Liverpool's failure to qualify for the Champions League led to speculation about Owen's long-term future.
 Transfer speculation had continued linking him to Real Madrid and Barcelona.
 Owen was quoted as saying, "I really have to be playing in the Champions League and that is something [Liverpool] have to remedy."
 Owen would later refute the quote, stating, "Some of the words I never even said and the rest were taken completely out of context."
 Houllier moved to re-shape the Liverpool squad in 2003 to reassure Owen.
 He stated, "We want to win the title.
-This is our vision at Liverpool – and we want to win it with Michael in our team."
+This is our vision at Liverpool – and we want to win it with Michael in our team.
 Michael is a genuine world-class player.
 He has had a great season and I think he will be even better next season."
 Bolton Wanderers manager Sam Allardyce was quoted as saying, "Stop Michael Owen scoring and you are 50 per cent towards getting a result at Anfield," while Owen had admitted to being frustrated at the lack of support play from his teammates.